dipanshukaushal/custom-armor/README.md

 ## 📦 Contents

-- ⚙️ Data pack Code for custom armor
 - 📃 Installation guide
+- ⚙️ Data pack Code for custom armor & weapons

 ## 🤔 Upcoming Update?

-- I'm not actively working on this right now, but I might release weapons or items later ( once this blow up lol :p ), either in a separate repo or in one called aternos
+- I'm not actively working on this right now, but I might release weapons or items later ( once this repo blow up lol :p )
+- As of now this project has alot of potential , either in a separate repo or in one called aternos

 ## 💡 Tips